iandekeijzer/6223044-sands-python/README.md

 - a file with functions that run and plot the functions above.

+- a file which was used to test if we were able to correctly, add, commit and push our files to our repository.
 ## How to use
-To preface: to be able to use this code you should have the numpy and matplotlib modules installed on your computer
+To preface: to be able to use these functions you need to install the numpy and matplotlib modules onto your computer

+We have two main files we should use, signals.py, which contains all the signals mentioned above, and run.py, which we use to run and plot the signals we made with signals.py.
+Using the functions contained within the signals file, we can open the run.py file and generate and plot signals using to matplotlib.pyplot.
+Within the run.py file you can choose your own values for each variable in the function, for example you can choose how far to delay the unit step function, or choose another frequency for the sine wave function.

+But most importantly, have fun when using this repository.